leangjia/WificoinDice/README.md

 <br>
 wificoind<br>
 <br>
-1) Install bitcoind<br>
+1) Install wificoind<br>
-2) Edit your bitcoin.conf in ~/.wificoin/wificoin.conf (you may need to create this) to look like the following, You will need to change the username and pass.<br>
+2) Edit your wificoin.conf in ~/.wificoin/wificoin.conf (you may need to create this) to look like the following, You will need to change the username and pass.<br>
 <br>
 server=1<br>
-rpcuser=bitcoinrpc<br>
+rpcuser=wificoinrpc<br>
 rpcpassword=dfbufbSUBUSbf7763YSFYbfybsiyb87<br>
 rpcport=9665<br>
 <br>